 All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability and aptitude and any special educational needs they may have.
-A child being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
+A child going missing from education, or not attending it regularly, is a potential indicator of abuse or neglect and may also raise concerns about others safeguarding issues, including the criminal exploitation of children.

 Knowing where children are during school hours is an extremely important aspect of safeguarding.
 We monitor attendance carefully and address poor or irregular attendance without delay.
-This response to persistently absent pupils and children missing education supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
-This includes when problems are first emerging and where children are already known to local authority children's social care and need a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), where being absent from education may increase known safeguarding risks within the family or in the community.

 We will always follow up with parents/carers when pupils are not at school.
 We obtain at least two up-to-date contacts numbers for parents/carers.
 Parents are reminded to update the school as soon as possible if the numbers change.

-In response to the guidance in KCSIE 2024, Children Missing Education and Working together to improve school attendance, the school has:
+In response to the guidance in Keeping Children Safe in Education (2021) the school has:

-- 1. Staff who understand what to do when children do not attend regularly. - 2.
-Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions). - ${\it 3. } Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage.\\$ - 4.
+- 1. Staff who understand what to do when children do not attend regularly - 2.
+Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions). - 3.
+Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage. - 4.
 Procedures to inform the local authority when we plan to take pupils off-roll when they: - a. leave school to be home educated - b. move away from the school's location - c. remain medically unfit beyond compulsory school age - d. are in custody for four months or more (and will not return to school afterwards); or - e. are permanently excluded

 We will ensure that pupils who are expected to attend the school but fail to take up the place will be referred to the local authority.

 When a pupil leaves the school, we will record the name of the pupil's new school and their 1st day of attendance at the new school.

 The school provides information to the local authority when adding or removing a child from the school role at standard and non-standard transition points in line with Children Missing Education statutory guidance and the Government's missing children strategy.

 Education Welfare Services can provide advice.
 Local contact details can be found in Appendix 11.

-Emotionally Based School Refusal Also known as School Refusal or School Phobia, this relates to young children with relatively mild separation anxiety, and more severe cases where a pupil misses weeks or months of school because of debilitating anxiety or depression.
+Emotionally Based School Refusal

+Also known as School Refusal or School Phobia, this relates to young children with relatively mild separation anxiety, and more severe cases where a pupil misses weeks or months of school because of debilitating anxiety or depression.
 Sustained patterns of non-attendance over a period of time can also impact on an individual's opportunity for social interaction with peers, their self- esteem and mental health.
 As school refusal may have serious long-term social and educational consequences, the problem needs to be addressed promptly and firmly with a team approach that includes teachers, parents, administrators, support staff and in some cases, specialist medicaland counselling practitioners.
 The school's procedure can be found within the Attendance Policy.

-Honour-based Abuse (HBA) The terms 'honour crime' or 'honour-based abuse' or 'izzat' embrace a variety of crimes (mainly, but not exclusively, against women), including assault, imprisonment and murder where the person is being punished by their family or their community.
+Honour-based Abuse (HBA)

+The terms 'honour crime' or 'honour-based abuse' or 'izzat' embrace a variety of crimes (mainly but not exclusively against women), including assault, imprisonment and murder where the person is being punished by their family or their community.
 They are being punished for actually, or allegedly, undermining what the family or community believes to be the correct code of behaviour.